SaintSkeeta/LaunchSitecoreTDS/README.md

  - master: /sitecore/templates/Launch Sitecore/Article Group
   - in package it inherits from GeneralFields, but also SiteSection, which inherits from GeneralFields... so they creates a duplicate dependency and breaks code generation.
+ - master: /sitecore/system/Marketing Control Panel/Goals
+  - some items were originally PageEvents.
+These have been changed to Goals to allow for analytics aggregration to proceed.